 What does TER mean?

-At True Wealth, we are constantly looking for the instruments with the lowest TER, provided they also meet all other criteria such as liquidity, counterparty risk and tax efficiency.
+At True Wealth, we are constantly on the lookout for instruments with the lowest TER, provided they also meet all other criteria such as liquidity, counterparty risk, and tax efficiency.

 More questions in "ETFs"